kyma-project/community/README.md

 ## Product information

-Kyma is a cloud-native application development framework which allows you to connect and extend products in a quick and modern way, using serverless computing and microservice architecture.
-Read more about the product [here](https://github.com/kyma-project/kyma/blob/master/README.md).
+Kyma is a cloud-native application runtime which allows you to connect and extend products in a quick and modern way, using serverless computing and microservice architecture.
+To get a better idea of what Kyma is and what it does, go [here](manifesto/README.md).
+To learn what types of users might be most interested in Kyma, see the [Kyma personas](manifesto/personas.md).

-If you are interested in the Kyma product management, architecture, and the operational responsibility philosophy, see the Kyma [Manifesto](https://kyma-project.github.io/community/).
+To learn more about the product, see the [Kyma repository](https://github.com/kyma-project/kyma/blob/master/README.md).

 Kyma is also on social media.
 Visit the [website](https://kyma-project.io/) and follow Kyma on [Twitter](https://twitter.com/kymaproject), and [LinkedIn](https://www.linkedin.com/company/kyma-project/).